andresjarami/FewShotLearningEMG/README.md

 # FewShotLearningEMG

-This repository describes the three experiments performed in the paper *A Multi-Source Domain Adaptation for Real-Time Hand Gesture Classification using EMGs*.
+This repository describes the three experiments performed in the paper *Improving Accuracy of Lightweight sEMG-based Hand Gesture Recognition via Inter-User Domain Adaptation*.
 We implemented the experiments using [python 3.7](https://www.python.org/downloads/release/python-377/).

 *NOTE:* This [link](https://anonymous.4open.science/r/21aef992-6a78-4b3b-8622-50b56c257659) is an anonymous git version of this repository.